 The Naval Postgraduate School, Monterey, provides master and doctoral training programmes in a diverse range of disciplines with the ultimate aim to improve national security.

 STOR-i’s collaboration with NPS is focused on the Operations Research Department at NPS, one of the oldest and most highly respected OR departments in the U.S. The OR training and research at NPS is strongly influenced by a commitment to solve real military problems.
-This application-driven research philosophy is one that is shared by STOR-I.
+This application-driven research philosophy is one that is shared by STOR-i.

 "The Operations Research faculty at the Naval Postgraduate School are proud to be an academic partner with STOR-i at Lancaster University.
 Our partnership builds on long-standing research collaborations with Lancaster faculty and provides us an opportunity to help guide talented STOR-i PhD students.
-We expect our collaboration to develop new approaches that address technically-challenging defense-related problems of importance to national security."
+We expect our collaboration to develop new approaches that address technically-challenging defence-related problems of importance to national security."

 - Dr Robert Dell, Chairman and Director of Operations Research, NPS